 Columns (5)-(8) display similar specifications for the global dollar factor.
-In the baseline specifications in Column (5) and (6), I do not find a significant correlation with intermediary capital shocks, suggestive that intermediary capital risk is distinct from that contained within the global dollar factor.
-However upon controlling for other economic sources of risk, I obtain a positive and significant estimate for the intermediary capital shocks.6 Given that intermediary capital risk was not subsumed by the global dollar factor in the asset pricing tests yet I find a positive correlation signifies that while intermediary capital risk may not be wholly contained in the global dollar factor, they do share some common variation.
+In the baseline specifications in Columns (5) and (6), I do not find a significant correlation with intermediary capital shocks, suggestive that intermediary capital risk is distinct from that contained within the global dollar factor.
+However upon controlling for other economic sources of risk, I obtain a positive and significant estimate for the intermediary capital shocks.
+Given that intermediary capital risk was not subsumed by the global dollar factor in the asset pricing tests yet I find a positive correlation here signifies that while intermediary capital risk may not be wholly contained in the global dollar factor, they do share some common variation.

 With regards to the other economic determinants, liquidity, as proxied by the Libor-OIS spread, is negatively correlated with the global dollar factor, consistent with the intuition that global risk and liquidity are negatively correlated.
-In bad times, when liquidity becomes thin, investors shift
+In bad times, when liquidity becomes thin, investors shift their portfolios towards safer assets and safe haven currencies, which include US treasury bonds and the dollar.
+The dollar appreciates upon the realization of these capital flows and currencies that depreciate the most vis-a-vis the dollar yield poorer excess returns.
+Given that the global dollar factor reflects being long these currencies, the strategy suffers and the risk of being long currencies more exposed to depreciation against the dollar is realized.